Kanasia-Moore/Global-Superstore-Project-Coming-Soon/docs/qc_summary.md

 **Interpretation:**
 This confirms how many orders were flagged as returned and helps validate the size of the return population before merging returns into the base table.
-This also confirms that while the `orders` table is line-level, the `returns` table is order-level
+This also confirms that while the `orders` table is line-level, the `returns` table is order-level.

 ---